Fire and rescue services

 If you're arrested or jailed, the Australian Government will do what it can to help you under our Consular Services Charter.
 But we can't get you out of trouble or out of jail.

 If you're convicted of a crime in Switzerland and you're a foreign national, you may be expelled and unable to return for a long time.

 Penalties for possessing, using or trafficking illegal drugs are severe.

 Some Australian criminal laws still apply when you're overseas.
 If you break these laws, you may face prosecution in Australia.

 Entry and exit conditions can change at short notice.
-Contact an embassy or consulate of Switzerland for details about visas, currency, customs and quarantine rules.
+Contact an embassy or consulate of Switzerland for the latest details about visas, currency and customs.

-The State Secretariat for Migration (SEM) recommends that children under 18 travelling alone and children travelling with only one parent/guardian, carry a letter of consent from their parents/guardians/non-travelling parent.
+The State Secretariat for Migration (SEM) recommends that children under 18 travelling alone or with only one parent/guardian carry a letter of consent from their parents/guardians/non-travelling parent.